 Featuring: William Shatner.
 With: Jason Alexander, Tracy Drain, Whoopi Goldberg, Chris Hadfield, Stephen Hawking, Michio Kaku, Emily Lakdawalla, Mike Lazaridis, Seth MacFarlane, Ben Stiller, David Suzuki, Neil Turok, Neil DeGrasse Tyson

 The William Shatner documentary is a unique beast.
-Over the last decade and a bit, Shatner (usually backed by various Canadian cable channels) has appeared in a number of these beginning with How William Shatner Changed the World (2005).
-He has even directed some of these with The Captains (2011), Get a Life!
+Over the last decade and a bit, Shatner (usually backed by various Canadian cable channels) has appeared in a number of these beginning with How William Shatner Changed the World (2005), although his beginnings in documentary go all the way back to the Erich von Daniken documentary Mysteries of the Gods (1977).
+Shatner has even directed some of these with The Captains (2011), Get a Life!
 (2012) and Chaos on the Bridge (2014).
 These are unique for the Shatner-centrism – as an interviewer, Shatner frequently talks over his subjects; as here, he doesn’t always have a good grasp of the subject matter; and, as in How William Shatner Changed the World, he can be demeaning to his subjects.
-Not to say, his documentaries are uninteresting – Chaos on the Bridge is a particularly good analysis of the problems that Star Trek: The Next Generation (1987-94) had in its embryonic years.
+Not to say, his documentaries are uninteresting – Chaos on the Bridge is a particularly good analysis of the problems that Star Trek: The Next Generation (1987-94) had in its embryonic years and Get a Life! a moving piece on Star Trek fandom.

 When it comes to the celebrity interviews – Stiller, Jason Alexander, Whoopi Goldberg, Seth MacFarlane – it is hard to understand why they have been included.
 In regard to having any relevant input as to the film’s nominal thesis that ‘the truth is in the stars’, Goldberg offers the insight that the future will always need artists and that is about it.
 MacFarlane has clearly been interviewed before his blatantly Star Trek-influenced tv series The Orville (2017– ) premiered, which I am sure would have made the conversation much more interesting than it is.